BurendoUK/burendo-aws-org/README.md

-# burendo-repo-template-terraform
+# burendo-aws-org

-This repo contains Makefile to fit the standard pattern.
-This repo is a base to create new Terraform repos, adding the githooks submodule, making the repo ready for use.
-After cloning this repo, please run: make bootstrap
+This repo holds the IaC to manage our AWS Organisation and accounts.

 ## Usage